-All students will study English, Mathematics, French, Social Education and PE.
-Religious and Moral Education will be delivered on a rota.
-They will then choose five further subjects to continue to study into S3.
-They will narrow this selection for S4.
-If unsure of future choices, they may wish to ensure a breadth a subjects and maintain options in each of the remaining curricular areas: Science, Social Studies, Expressive Arts and Technologies.
+All students will study English, Mathematics, French, Social Education, PE and Social Subjects (exploring aspects of Global Citizenship).
+They will then choose six further subjects to continue to study into S3.
+Students will narrow this selection for S4.
+If unsure of future choices, they may wish to ensure a breadth a subjects, and maintain options in each of the remaining curricular areas: Science, Social Studies, Expressive Arts and Technologies.